Universal-Connect-Project/ucw-app/PREFERENCES.md

 ]
 ```

-`defaultProviderVolume` (`{ [key: string]: number }`) - An object of providers, with a number representing a percent of volume.
+`defaultProviderVolume` (`{ [key: string]: number }`) - An object of providers, with a number representing the chance of being selected.
 The combined volume across all providers must equal 100.

 ```
 "defaultProviderVolume": {